-Analogue or hybrid watches are classic looking timepieces that combine the look and functionality of a traditional watch with abilities that are evident in today’s smartwatches.
+Analogue or hybrid watches are classic looking timepieces that combine the look and functionality of traditional watches with abilities that are evident in today’s smartwatches.
 Discreetly housed in the casing of these devices is technology that keeps tabs on your daily activity and sleep metrics.
 Some even display smartphone notifications.

 Essential reading: Compare hybrid watches with our interactive tool

 If you are in the market for a smartwatch right now but prefer the classic look of an analog timepiece, one of these may be for you.
-While compiling this list, we’ve examined functions and features carefully and thoroughly.
-We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
-This left us with the following selection.

 In addition to this, you’ll find some more advanced features such as VO2 max and fitness age.
 In case you are aspiring towards a more tranquil existence, Vivomove HR lets you know whether you are having a calm, balanced or hectic day.
 You can then use the relaxation timer to work through deep breathing exercises, and lower your stress.